cerebral-legacy/cerebral-module-devtools/README.md

 # cerebral-module-devtools
-Module to enable Google Chrome debugger extension for Cerebral application
+Module to enable Google Chrome debugger extension for Cerebral 1.x application

+In Cerebral 2 the devtools are integrated in the core.

 [![NPM version][npm-image]][npm-url]
 [![Build status][travis-image]][travis-url]